Serge Pizzorno: Personal life

-Pizzorno has described suffering symptoms suggestive of Synaesthesia; specifically how seeing magician's equipment on television would cause him to experience foul odours to the extent that they would trigger his gag reflex and cause him to lose his appetite.
+Pizzorno has described experiencing symptoms suggestive of synaesthesia; for example, he once saw a magician's equipment on television, which caused him to smell odours so foul that they triggered his gag reflex and made him lose his appetite.

 Equipment

-Pizzorno has played a red Rickenbacker 481 guitar in nearly all of Kasabian's music videos (excluding the video for "Switchblade Smiles"), and nearly all their live performances.
+Pizzorno has played a red Rickenbacker 481 guitar in nearly all of Kasabian's music videos (excluding the video for "Switchblade Smiles") and nearly all their live performances.
 He also uses another rare guitar, a red 1966 Fender Coronado II with a golden pickguard, notable for unique guitar sound from their 2009 single "Underdog" despite the Rickenbacker 481 being shown in the music video.
 The Fender Coronado is used for their live performances of the song.
-The Fender Coronado is also used during live performances of their 2009 song "Where Did All the Love Go?".
+The Fender Coronado is also used during live performances of their 2009 song "Where Did All the Love Go?"